There are two opportunities for Austin residents to be part of redistricting:

 Austin has a process for residents to redraw the boundaries of the council districts every ten years.
 The boundaries of the council districts greatly impact Austin’s government and will shape how residents are represented for the next decade.

-Austin residents will redraw the council district boundaries in 2021.
+It is now time for Austin residents to redraw the council district boundaries.

 Why Redistricting Matters

 Redistricting will change how Austin residents are represented by City Council and shape how we think about our communities.